-Riffusion is an AI-powered text-to-song generator, on par with Suno and Udio.
-Like those apps, Riffusion accepts lyrics and descriptions of music styles.
-It uses those prompts to generate short music clips with singing, rapping and screaming AI vocalists.
+Riffusion is an AI-powered text-to-song generator, best compared to Suno and Udio.
+Like those apps, Riffusion takes in lyrics and descriptive music prompts to generate songs with AI vocalists.

 Table of Contents